mehargiri/Real-Estate-Website-Clone/README.md

 ### The challenge

 This website is a clone of a local real estate website.
 The actual website is dynamic with house listings that can be updated by the user.
-However, I reacreated the website to practice my vanilla JavaScript and CSS skills.
-Thereforem this clone website is static with interactive elements such as back to the top button and an accordion-like sub menu.
+However, I recreated the website to practice my vanilla JavaScript and CSS skills.
+Therefore, this clone website is static with interactive elements such as back to the top button and an accordion-like sub menu.

 ### Links